 Chlorine is added at the end of the treatment process to maintain the quality of the water on its journey across the city to homes and businesses.
 The dose of chlorine that is required is very small, 1 litre of chlorine per million litres of water.

 The original Joyce Road plant was opened in 1958 and was replaced in November 1997.
 It was built to serve the Mount Maunganui Borough.
 The new Joyce Road treatment plant was the first in New Zealand to use microfiltration technology for public water supply.
-Supplied by water from the Tautau Stream, the plant can produce up to 37,000 cubic metres of water a day.
-This is enough to supply the whole of Tauranga city during the winter when demand is lower.
+Supplied by water from the Tautau Stream, the plant can produce up to 33,000 cubic metres of water a day.

-The Oropi water processing plant was opened in 1957 and was upgraded in 1997 to microfiltration technology.
+The Oropi water treatment plant was opened in 1957 and was upgraded in 2003 to microfiltration technology.
 From 1910 to 1957 water was taken from the Waiorohi Stream, chlorinated and then gravity-fed down to the town.
 Rebuilding the treatment plant at the same site enabled the intake and other structures to be retained.
-The Oropi Plant can produce up to 33,000 cubic metres a day.
+The Oropi Plant can produce up to 30,000 cubic metres a day.